-Is it really possible to improve your memory?
-Research suggests that yes, it is.
+Can you actually improve your memory?
+Research suggests that yes, you most likely can.

 Top 6 Ways for How to Improve Memory

-How exactly can you improve your memory and concentration?
-Here’s what to focus on and how to improve memory naturally:
+What helps improve memory?
+Here’s what to focus on in order to stay mentally sharp and how to improve memory:

 1. Keep Learning New Things